ctuning/ck-scc/README.md

 CK is a community project to share and reuse automation tasks in the form of [Python actions with Unique ID, JSON meta description and standardized API](https://reproindex.com/components/&c=module).
-For example, you can see all Python actions for this SCC workflow [here](https://github.com/reproindex/ck-scc/blob/master/module/scc-workflow/module.py).
+For example, you can see all the Python actions for this SCC workflow [here](https://github.com/reproindex/ck-scc/blob/master/module/scc-workflow/module.py).

 CK was designed to be very small and portable:
 CK only requires Python 2.7 or 3+, git and wget,